How to set up two monitors for double the screen real estate

 Today’s monitors typically come with some combination of VGA, DVI, HDMI, and DisplayPort ports.
 In other words, you’ll have a couple options for how to connect the monitor to your PC.
 While its common for VGA and DVI cables to come included with the display, you may have to purchase your HDMI or DisplayPort cable separately if you go that route.
 Those can be easily purchased on Amazon.

 You can also tap your television to act as a second display in a pinch, although doing so has some potential drawbacks.
-Our guide to using your TV as a computer monitor explains everything you need to know, though the method for telling Windows to manage it is the same as you see below.
+Our guide to using your TV as a computer monitor explains everything you need to know.
+Regardless, the method for managing your displays in Windows is the same, as described below.

 How to set up dual monitors